amanteaux/jooq-cache-demo/README.md

 ## Remarks

 I like the dependency injection framework Guice, however I think that Spring can do more or less the same.

+You may notice that in this demo Services are implemented without using interface.
+It enables to keep the code more concise and does not prevent to later create an interface that will replace the first implementation.
+That works fine in a "end" project, but if you are writing an API/framework you should use interfaces : it will be easier for your users to extended your code.